rqh656418510/hexo-next-darkmode/README.md

   libUrl: # Set custom library cdn url for Darkmode.js
 ```

-- `isActivated: true`: default to activate darkmode, always use with `saveInCookies: false`
+- `isActivated: true`: default to activate darkmode, always use with `saveInCookies: false` and `autoMatchOsTheme: false`

 ## Override style